aniesaldo/algorithm-and-std-library-examples/README.md

 # std_examples
-This repository contains some handy std and algorithm function usages
+This repository contains some handy std and algorithm functions with simple programs for reference